-The council will now continue with further recovery in line with legislation.
-If you receive a recovery document and you are unable to pay your balance please complete our online budgeting tool to help the council determine an appropriate repayment amount.
+If you receive a recovery document and you are unable to pay your balance please complete an online income and expenditure form to help the council determine an appropriate repayment amount.

 Many people have difficulty with their finances.
 This can be for a number of reasons such as redundancy, having to leave work through ill health, problems with budgeting or dealing with debt.

 If you are worried that you will be unable to keep up with rent, mortgage or council tax there is help available.

 If you fall behind with your bills, lenders and service providers have legal powers to recover the debt.
 These powers depend on the type of debt.
 If you have several debts, you will need to know which of these must take priority.